A-N-M-Noor/mechaScratch_404/README.md

 These two calculated values are then multiplied together, yielding a new value also ranging from 0 to 1.
 This new value is added to or subtracted from the existing steer value.
 This dynamic adjustment based on tower presence and location allows the robot to navigate and react to the positions of red and green towers, facilitating precise and adaptable movement.

+Right after the robot passes a tower, it steers a little bit towards the opposite of the way it was steering in order to pass that tower.
+For example, if the robot passes a red tower, which means it was steering towards the right side, the robot will steer towards the left for a brief moment.
+This ensures that the robot will notice the next object without issues.

+As the robot keeps track of the blue or yellow lines placed at the corners of the track, it understands when to take a turn.
+Therefore, the robot takes a small turn whenever it notices a new line using its camera.
+It stops turning immediately when it sees a tower.

 #### Avoiding collisions:
 To address the possibility of collisions with walls or towers after modifying the steer and throttle values using the tower detection algorithm, the program implements continuous monitoring of distance values.
 If any of these values fall below a specified threshold, the program overrides the modifications made by the tower-avoidance algorithm and reverts to actions based on the distance values alone.